Charge density wave and superconductivity in 6R-TaS2: Acknowledgment

-We are grateful to Rohit Sharma for providing the single crystalline samples.
-We acknowledge Dr. Archanra Sagdeo, RRCAT for the synchrotron XRD measurement, and Dr. V. Ganesan and M. P. Sarvanan for resistivity measurements in the dilution refrigerator.
-Sudip Pal and S. B. Roy acknowledges the Department of Atomic Energy(DAE), India for the financial support in the form of Raja Ramanna Fellowship programme.
+We are thankful to Rohit Sharma for providing the single crystalline samples.
+We acknowledge Dr. Archana Sagdeo, RRCAT for the synchrotron XRD measurement, and Dr. V. Ganesan and M. P. Sarvanan for resistivity measurements in the dilution refrigerator.We acknowledge Dr. R. K. Kremer for the specific heat measurement.
+Sudip Pal and S. B. Roy acknowledge the Department of Atomic Energy (DAE), Government of India for the financial support in the form of Raja Ramanna Fellowship programme.